Your new rich, spicy and smooth house red, we review the latest vintage of the Trivento Malbec Reserve.

 The medium-bodied wine tastes rich and spicy with an abundance of good juicy fruit, primarily black raspberry, blackberry, plum and blueberry.
 Unlike previous vintages that were rather oaky when first opened and needed some time to breathe, this one is fresh, nicely balanced and really pleasing right from the start.

 The excellent spice notes last all the way through the very long, dry finish of lingering plum and tobacco notes.
-This is pretty darn good for an $8 wine, buy a bunch and use it as your house red!

 We've reviewed this wine a number of times in the past and the 2020 is one of the better vintages we've tasted.